 Spread a layer of mulch 2 to 3 inches thick around your tomato plants.
 Spread it as far as necessary to prevent weeds from growing anywhere near your plants, since this will prevent competition for resources.

 Avoid the temptation to put mulch around the base (stem) of your tomato plants.
 Leave the soil bare right near the tomato plant itself.

 At the end of the season, you can work grass clippings or leaves into the soil, where they should decompose over time.
 Wood chips will take longer to decompose, so you may want to leave them on the surface or put them in a compost pile to let them decompose.

-By now, you know that you can mulch around tomato plants safely, as long as you take the proper precautions.
-This includes choosing the right mulch from a clean source, and applying the proper amount at the proper time.
+Now you know that you can mulch around tomato plants safely, as long as you take the proper precautions.
+This includes choosing the right mulch from a clean source and applying the proper amount at the proper time.

 You might also want to read my article on mulch vs. soil.